-If you could have anything in the world, or do anything you want, or be anything, which would you choose?
-This podcast helps you explore your options and decide which one is best and how to go about getting what you want! (and avoid common pitfalls along the way).
+If you could have anything in the world, or do anything you want, or be anything, which would you choose? … Continue reading Have, Do or Be?

 This summer, people started building crazy cairns (rock piles that mark a trail) all along the bike trails in the mountain foothills above my home.

 At first they would simply gather rocks and stack them tall; then as months wore on, they grew more elaborate.
 I started adding sticks for arms and turning them into cairn men.
 Sometimes others would remove the sticks or knock over the piles, but someone else would always rebuild them.

 Now summer has passed, most of the leaves have dried up and dropped from the sky, and despite a long, gorgeous autumn, the snow can’t be too far away.
 I’ll still run the trails, but the cold won’t let me linger the way I’ve enjoyed for so many months.

 Thanks to the change of seasons, every time I pass a cairn, I think about how ephemeral this world is – nothing is built to last.
 The only thing that will ever endure is the fleeting moment of “now,” and that truth ought to affect your perspective and priorities.
 Continue reading “Ephemeral Art”

 New research proves (sort of) that our old assumption that money can’t buy happiness is not exactly true.
 Good to know!
 It doesn’t matter how much you spend, it just matters how you spend it.

 How?
 Work, of course.
 There’s no other reliable way.

 We’re often told that work is bad.
 True, it can be unpleasant.
 Yes, it can take time.
 Sure, even cleaning the bathroom suddenly sounds like fun when we’re about to get started on a daunting project, but the fact remains that WORK IS GOOD.